-19.9 But they said,

-"Stand back!"

-And they said,

-"This one came in to sojourn,

-and he has judged,

-judging us!

-Now we will do harm to you

-instead of to them."

-And they pressed violently

-against the man, Lot.

-And they came near

-to break apart the door.
+Gen. 19:9 But they said, "Stand back!"
+And they said, "This one came in to sojourn and he has judged, judging us!
+Now we will do harm to you instead of to them."
+And they pressed violently against the man, Lot.
+And they came near to break apart the door.

-19.10 But the individuals put forth the hands of they themselves את and brought Lot himself to them, into the house, and shut the door itself.
+Gen. 19:10 But the individuals put forth the hands of they themselves את.

+And they brought Lot himself את to them, into the house.

+And they shut the door itself את.

-19.11 And the men themselves who were at the entrance to the house they struck with blindness, from small to great.
+Gen. 19:11 And the men themselves את who were at the entrance to the house they struck with blindness, from small to great.
 And they wearied themselves finding the door.

-19.12 And the individuals said to Lot.
+Gen. 19:12 And the individuals said to Lot,

 "Have you anyone else here?

-A son-in-law, and your sons, and your daughters, and all you have in the city, bring them out of this place 19.13 because we ourselves are going to ruin this place itself את because their outcry is great to the face itself את of YAHWEH.
-And YAHWEH has sent us to ruin it!"
+A son-in-law, and your sons, and your daughters, and all you have in the city,

+bring them out of this place

+Gen. 19:13 because we ourselves

+are going to destroy this place itself את because their outcry is great

+against the face itself את of YAHWEH.

+And YAHWEH has sent us to destroy it!"

 shacath is the term used for "ruin".
 It means literally to decay.
-Decay is understood to be "corruption" This is a very common form of defilement within Scripture.
-Decayed, or decaying, things, like dead carcasses, are a source of defilement.
+Decay is understood to be "corruption".
+This is a very common form of defilement within Scripture.

+Decayed, or decaying things, like dead carcasses, are a source of defilement.

 The defilement represented by the actions of those within Sedom is apparently extremely great.

 The actions indicated by the individuals who live there gives us a bit of insight into the problem, but only a small glimpse.

 The totality of their "corruption" is not known.